OzgenOzan/covidmortality-vax/README.md

 We are examining the correlation between covid-19 mortality and vaccination.
 Our data set consists information of 'new cases', 'new deaths', '% of Vaccination' sorted by date, for various countries ('% of Vaccination' is according the ratio of Total Doses Administered/Total Population).
 Our goal is to present effectiveness of vaccines (on the death ratio) with graphics which can be understand by general public.

-The data set which was used gathered from Our World in Data's covid-19-data repository*.
+The data set which was used gathered from Our World in Data's covid-19-data repository(^1).

 We are using R Studio, version 1.4.1717, along with R for Windows, version 4.1.0, with these packages; pacman, readxl, tseries in addition to system library packages.